 Think of it as splitting a longer distance into smaller chunks and adding short recoveries in between (like splitting 5K effort into 5x1K efforts).
 That way you’ll be able to run every interval at speed just slightly over one you would maintain for the full distance and gradually train the body to hold it for longer.
 That’ called Vo2 max training session.

-As this kind of training builds a lot of fatigue, my advice is to start adding Zone 4 efforts only after spending enough time on aerobic base (around 40-60 hours in total).
+As this kind of training builds a lot of fatigue, my advice is to start adding efforts at Zone 4 heart rate only after spending enough time on aerobic base (around 40-60 hours in total).
 This will help to build endurance and improve recovery speed to tolerate the effort.

-• 2 sets of 4×2 minutes with 1 minute rest
+• 2 sets of 4×2 minutes at Zone 4 heart rate with 1 minute rest

 heart rate training zone 4 training benefits

-Zone 5 training – maximum effort / speed training
+Zone 5 heart rate – maximum effort / speed training

 Target heart rate: 90% – 100% of Heart Rate Reserve (HRR)